Clustered License Servers

 - Set static IP addresses for the private network connector.

-- We recommend that you use the Citrix Licensing Manager and your license access code to allocate to the cluster.
+- We recommend that you use the Citrix Licensing Manager to allocate licenses to the cluster.

 - When you generate a license file at citrix.com, use the name of the client access point when prompted for the Host ID.

-- After you download a license file, you must copy it to the F:\Program Files\Citrix\Licensing\MyFiles folder (where F: is the shared drive for the cluster) on the License Server and reread it.
-Alternatively, use the License Administration Console to download, copy, and reread the file.
+- After you download a license file, copy it to the F:\Program Files\Citrix\Licensing\MyFiles folder (where F: is the shared drive for the cluster) on the License Server and reread it.

 Citrix recommends setting static IP addresses for all network adapters in the cluster, both private and public.
 If using Dynamic Host Configuration Protocol (DHCP) to obtain IP addresses, access to cluster nodes might become unavailable if the DHCP server goes down.
 If you must use DHCP for your public network adapter, use long lease periods to ensure that the dynamically assigned lease address remains valid even if the DHCP service is temporarily lost or perform a DHCP reservation.